lborgman/mm4i/README.md

 It was far more work than I expected.
 But also difficult sometimes, which made it more fun.

 I strived a bit to make it easy to move nodes in a mindmap.
-Zhigang came up with a nice idea which I decided to use.
+Zhigang (the author of jsmind) came up with a nice idea which I decided to use.

-Using a touch screen instead of a mouse is a challenge.  **jssm** helped a lot when I struggled to implement that.
+Using a touch screen on a mobile phone instead of a mouse on a desktop can be a challenge for complex interactions.  **jssm** helped a lot when I struggled to implement that.

 I did add some things to try to give MM4I the "feel" of a mindmap.
 Colors, shape etc.  And notes for nodes - which I think is a natural addition for a computer based mindmap.
+(Hm.
+This gave me a nice lesson on the interaction between JavaScript and the web browser screen renderer.
+You need to fail before you can learn some things.)

 *Software included in MM4I:*
 * [Google Material Design, ver 2](https://m2.material.io/)